tgrecojs/logseq/pages/Transcript.md

-- Developers
-  looking to deploy new features on chain limit orders, and custom trading strategies can now build on top of the core libraries.
+- looking to deploy new features on chain limit orders, and custom trading strategies can now build on top of the core libraries.
 Protocols become platforms, maker, synthetics, morpho, and others are building on this trend heading into 2024.
 Other chains remain up for grabs.
 Trader Joe